vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ### The super cool Boxfile

-PagodaBox is one of my favorite PaaS options for PHP because they have a neat configuration system called [Boxfile](http://help.pagodabox.com/customer/portal/articles/175475) which is a YAML formatted configuration named `Boxfile` that sits in the root of your app and specifies your production platform.
+PagodaBox is one of my favorite PaaS options for PHP because they have a neat configuration system called <a href="http://help.pagodabox.com/customer/portal/articles/175475" target="_new">Boxfile</a> which is a YAML formatted configuration named `Boxfile` that sits in the root of your app and specifies your production platform.
 Since it's part of your repo it's version controlled, which is awesome when you need to rollback your app or switch between branches with different configurations (if that's your thing)!

 Without getting into the nitty gritty below is a Boxfile I've successfully used to deploy a barebones Symfony 2.3.3 app on PagodaBox.

-This repo contains the most up to date copy of my suggested [Boxfile](http://Boxfile) along with a commented version called [Boxfile.comments](Boxfile.comments).
+This repo contains the most up to date copy of my suggested <a href="http://Boxfile" target="_new">Boxfile</a> ()along with a commented version called <a href="Boxfile.comments" target="_new">Boxfile.comments</a>.

 ```
 web1: